Reviewed May 25, 2022

-Trellis Company and its subsidiary, Waypoint Resource Group (collectively, “We”), take the privacy of your personal information very seriously.
+Trellis Company (“We”) takes the privacy of your personal information very seriously.
 This Privacy Notice describes the ways we gather, use, and protect the personal information of visitors to our sites, as well as how we treat personal information obtained from other sources.

 Information for all visitors to our websites